doclements/cci_data_lib/README.md

   * or we can continue down the config file route?
   * could get huge but parsing xml every time would be slow as hell
   * axis info is definietly needed by all services - again slow vs big config file.

+### how could a fully dynamic system be called?

+Current signature is  :
+`Point(_service,55, -40, "2006-06-01T00:00:00Z", coverages['v_3.0']['chlor_a'])`
+This takes a URL from the services dictionary and a coverage from a similar dictionary.

+If we want to make it truly dynamic how are users going to know what coverage name to give anyway?
+Does the actual use of the library implies a certain knowledge about the data?

+I think it is probably OK to assume that, like with libs like `OWSLib`, the user will probably use the library in interactive mode to get the info then will use in static script or similar after that.

+proposed signature :
+`Service_Instance(service_url)`
+`Point(Service_Instance,55, -40, "2006-06-01T00:00:00Z", Service_Instance.coverages['OCCCI_V3_monthly_chlor_a'] )`